axodotdev/cargo-dist/book/src/config.md

-## metadata.dist
+## workspace.metadata.dist

 Cargo allows other tools to include their own project-wide settings in [metadata tables][workspace-metadata].
 The one cargo-dist uses is `[workspace.metadata.dist]`, which must appear in your root Cargo.toml (whether or not it's [virtual][workspace]).
-All settings specified here apply to all packages in your project.
 You can override them on a per-package basis with `[package.metadata.dist]`, which accepts all the same fields (except for those which must be specified once globally, see the docs for each individual option).

 ### cargo-dist-version